Mooncake Store Preview#

 • Response: PutStartResponse containing the status code status_code and the allocated replica information replica_list.

 • Description: Before writing an object, the Client must call PutStart to request storage space from the Master Service.
 The Master Service allocates space based on the config and returns the allocation results (replica_list) to the Client.
+The allocation strategy ensures that each slice of the object is placed in different segments, while operating on a best-effort basis - if insufficient space is available for all requested replicas, as many replicas as possible will be allocated.
 The Client then writes data to the storage nodes where the allocated replicas are located.
 The need for both start and end steps ensures that other Clients do not read partially written values, preventing dirty reads.

 1. PutEnd